TheAnotherWise/log-monitor-parser-via-crontab/README.md

-# Log parser via crontab (with notification by mail)
+t# Log parser via crontab (with notification by mail)

 ## How works
  * **initialization step** - first execution will grab all keywords, probably huge ammount of text and send notification